A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Experimental Setup

 \subsection{Implementation Details}

-Our experimental setup follows the previously established framework from \citep{zongLosslessTokenPruning2025b} and we add the same projection with it to control the norm of document token vector between 0 and 1.
+Our experimental setup follows the previously established framework from \citep{zongLosslessTokenPruning2025b}.
 All pruning experiments are conducted starting with the pre-trained \colbertvtwo{} checkpoints\trimbin{unless specified otherwise}.
-When comparing against fine-tuned models, we adopt the same two-stage re-ranking pipeline using SPLADEv2 and \colbertvtwo{} as those used to evaluate the regularizers and pruning objectives in \citep{zongLosslessTokenPruning2025b} to ensure a direct comparison of fine-tuned models.
-More precisely, we leverage two of their strongest proposition in terms of effectiveness and efficiency trade-off: the L1 norm regularization ($\mathcal{L}^{L1}$), which minimizing the norm of the document token representation vectors:
+When comparing against fine-tuned models, we adopt the same two-stage re-ranking pipeline, using SPLADEv2 as the first-stage retriever and \colbertvtwo{} as the reranker, to ensure a direct comparison.
+Following their setup, we also apply a projection layer that maps document token vectors from unit norm to norms in $[0,1]$ for all fine-tuned checkpoints.
+We utilize two of the strongest propositions from \citep{zongLosslessTokenPruning2025b} in terms of effectiveness and efficiency trade-off: the L1 norm regularization ($\mathcal{L}^{L1}$), which minimizes the norm of the document token representation vectors:

 and the Doc-sim regularization: